Dolmant/thincats/README.md

 thincats-c1f1e998f5d9.json needs to be in this dir.

 todo:
+style homepage
-menu bar center align the menu part and put logo in use gradient border to separate homepage content style disclaimers insert new svgs style homepage theme buttons (yellow/grey?) fix formatting of resources unscrew mobile view
+get new background for page 2 of homepage theme buttons (yellow/grey?) fix formatting of resources use gradient border to separate homepage content?

+Friday:
+unscrew mobile view

 staging/prod variable for golang. should include the json key and env var for running it.
 Include the path export in go generate as well as the docker builds.